fdphd15/analyze-document-word-patterns/README.md

 The most prominent characteristic of the word length distributions is their strong dependence on language.
-Each document written in the same language has a very similar word length distribution, one type of structural fingerprint that identifies each language.
+Each document written in the same language has a very similar word length distribution, a type of structural fingerprint that identifies each language.
 Thus, analytics, or features, derived from the word length distribution would be good predictor(s) for classifying document language, at least for the languages we've analyzed thus far...